List of Sharpe series characters: Lord Wellington

 Arthur Wellesley, 1st Duke of Wellington was an Anglo-Irish soldier and statesman who was one of the leading military and political figures of 19th-century Britain, serving twice as Prime Minister.
 His victory against Napoleon at the Battle of Waterloo in 1815 puts him in the first rank of Britain's military heroes.

 He worked his way through a series of promotions, but as an aristocrat, started as an officer rather than in the ranks.
 He did, however, earn no end of contempt from his peers.
 His career was only possible because of his aristocratic origins and connections.
 Nobody not born into the gentry could ever hope to attain commands such as those Wellington was given, and the only thing that truly distinguished him from other noblemen given command as a favor rather than on merit, was that he proved to have actual talent when it came to command, as did Sharpe.
 Because of a prominent nose, he was often called Nosey behind his back.

 Wellington features throughout the Bernard Cornwell Sharpe novels and in the television series directed by Tom Clegg.
 He is portrayed by David Troughton in Sharpe's Rifles and Sharpe's Eagle, and by Hugh Fraser in all appearances afterward.

 French

 Napoleon Bonaparte

-Napoleon Bonaparte was the Emperor of France from 1799 through 1814.
+Napoleon Bonaparte was the emperor of France from 1799 through 1814.
 Under his reign, Europe was plunged into war as he attempted a campaign of conquest that was remarkably successful.

 In the world of the Sharpe Napoleon Bonaparte is often referred to, usually as Boney, a soldiers nickname for him, but is not seen.
-Only once was he glimpsed by the characters of Sharpe in the television series during the wars, briefly and through the smoke of battle at Waterloo.
+He is only depicted in the TV series twice; Once where he sits at a campfire and discusses Ducos' plan to have Spain exit the war which coincided with Ducos' desire for revenge against Sharpe, and again where he was glimpsed by the characters of Sharpe in the television series during the wars, briefly and through the smoke of battle at Waterloo.

 He only appeared in the novels in any noticeable way in Sharpe's Devil, when Sharpe and Harper stopped at the island of St. Helena to visit the exiled dictator.